 The Summer Reading Challenge takes place every year during the summer holidays and this year’s Challenge has launched early and we have all the information that you need to know about how to sign your child up to it.

 The Summer Reading Challenge is the UK’s biggest free reading for pleasure event for children.
 It is organised by a national charity called The Reading Agency, who works in partnership with the UK public library network.

 The Reading Agency and your local libraries hold this Summer Reading Challenge every year during the school summer holidays, with the aim of encouraging children to read any six books of their choice from their library before they go back to school.

 In return for their effort’s children receive special rewards each time they finish a book and there’s a certificate for everyone who completes the Challenge.

-Irrelevant of this year’s space theme children can pick any themed book to read and each time they go to the library to exchange their book for a new one they will receive exclusive rewards.
-Plus if they manage to read all six books they will get a certificate at the end.
+Irrelevant of this year’s Silly Squad theme children can pick any themed book to read and each time they would have gone to the library to exchange their book for a new one they would have received exclusive rewards.

 The School Summer Holidays can be a challenge for many parents to keep the kids entertained and not break the bank, so this Summer Reading Challenge will tick all those boxes because “It’s fun, it’s free and it’s local!”